Background Modeling for Double Higgs Boson Production: Density Ratios and Optimal Transport: Introduction

 \subsection{Related Work}

 Di-Higgs boson production has been the subject of numerous recent searches by the ATLAS and CMS collaborations at the LHC---we refer to the recent survey paper of~\cite{dimicco2020} for an overview.
-The four $b$-quark final state is the most common decay channel for di-Higgs events, but suffers from a large multijet background as described previously.
-Each of the most recent searches in this final state (e.g. \cite{Aaboud_2018}, \cite{atlas2019}, \cite{Aad_2021}, \cite{CMS4b2022}, \cite{ATLAS-CONF-2022-035}) performed data-driven background estimation by first estimating a density ratio (between background and auxiliary events) in a Control Region, and extrapolating this density ratio to the Signal Region.
+The four $b$-quark final state is the most common decay channel for di-Higgs events, but suffers from a large multijet background.
+As described previously, each of the most recent searches in this final state performed data-driven background estimation by first estimating a density ratio in a Control Region, and extrapolating it to the Signal Region.
 Certain searches, such as \cite{atlas2019}, estimate the density ratio using heuristic one-dimensional reweighting schemes, while others, such as \cite{CMS4b2022}, use off-the-shelf multivariate classifiers for this purpose.
-Our work builds upon the latter approach by designing a classifier tailored to the structure and symmetries present in collider data.
+Part of our work builds upon the latter by designing a new classifier tailored to collider data.

-The idea of estimating density ratios using classifiers has a long history in statistics---see for instance~\cite{qin1998}, \cite{cheng2004}, \cite{kpotufe2017}---and appears in a variety of applications in experimental particle physics (e.g. \cite{cranmer2015}, \cite{brehmer2020}, \cite{CMS4b2022}).
+The idea of estimating density ratios using classifiers has a long history in statistics---see for instance~\cite{fix1951}, \cite{silverman1989}, \cite{qin1998}, \cite{cheng2004}, \cite{kpotufe2017}---and appears in a variety of applications in experimental particle physics (e.g., \cite{cranmer2015}, \cite{brehmer2020}, \cite{CMS4b2022}).
 Classification-based estimators have the practical advantage of circumventing the need for high-dimensional density estimation, which can be particularly challenging to perform over the space of collider events.
-In the context of background estimation, a density ratio is first estimated in the Control Region, and then extrapolated into the Signal Region; this extrapolation can be viewed as an instance of {\it transfer learning}~\citep{weiss2016}.
-It has been empirically witnessed that modern classification algorithms, such as deep neural networks, have the ability to transfer well to new distributions~\citep{yosinski2014}, which further motivates their use for density ratio estimation in the context of background estimation.
+It has been empirically observed that modern classification algorithms, such as deep neural networks, have the ability to transfer well to new distributions~\citep{yosinski2014}, which further motivates their use for density ratio estimation in our context.